rgerkin/mathiasverraes.github.com/_posts/2013-12-30-related-entities-vs-child-entities.markdown

 }
 {% endhighlight %}

 As you can see, Task is still entirely private to Project.
 Only Project knows how to complete a Task.
 If for some reason, the underlying code changes completely, the API of Project will remain intact.
-Hopefully, this illustrates how the Child Entity pattern fits nicely with object oriented ideas of information hiding and encapsulation.
+Hopefully, this illustrates how **the Child Entity pattern fits nicely with object oriented ideas of information hiding and encapsulation**.
 Imagine that every object only has access to a very limited set of information, a limited set of operations on a limited set of collaborators.
 Writing spaghetti code would be impossible.
 We can't protect our code to that extent, but having a mental model of this, is definitely going to help you reason about your system.

 Another benefit of all this encapsulation, is that Project can guard invariants for its set of Tasks.
 One such invariant could be a business rule stating that "Tasks can only be completed if the Project has at least five Tasks."
 This business rule should not be guarded inside Task, but Project is a natural fit for it.